The Night I Took it Back

 But the night doesn’t care about your plans.

 Sometimes it chooses you.
-And that night, it chose me.

-Sometimes it chooses you.
-And that night, it chose me.
+That night, it chose me.

 He thought I was easy prey.